SomeOddCodeGuy/WilmerAI/README.md

   seconds, every time, on Llama 3.1 70b on my Mac Studio.

 * **group-chat-example**: This user is an example of my own personal group chats.
-The characters included and the groups included are actual characters and actual groups that I use.
-You can find the example characters in `Docs/SillyTavern` folder.
+The characters and the groups included are actual characters and actual groups that I use.
+You can find the example characters in the `Docs/SillyTavern` folder.
 These are SillyTavern compatible characters that you can import directly into that program or any program that supports .png character import types.
 The dev team characters have only 1 node per workflow: they simply respond to you.
 The advisory group characters have 2 nodes per workflow: first node generates a response, and the second node enforces the character's "persona" (the endpoint in charge of this is the `businessgroup-speaker` endpoint).
 The group chat personas help a lot to vary up the responses you get, even if you use only 1 model.
-However, I aim to use different models for every character (but re-using models between groups.
-So, for example, I have a Llama 3.1 70b model character in each group).
+However, I aim to use different models for every character (but re-using models between groups; so, for example, I have a Llama 3.1 70b model character in each group).

 Once you have selected the user that you want to use, there are a couple of steps to perform: